uhasker/getting-things-done-in-next-js/src/chapter1/08-functional-thinking.md

 > If you are mathematically inclined, pure functions are basically regular mathematical functions.
 > They take an input which is a member of some domain and produce an output which is a member of some codomain.
 > For example the `square` function is simply the function f: A → B, f(x) = x² where A and B are certain sets of numbers.
-> Note that A and B are emphatically _not_ equal to the set of real numbers since of course JavaScript cannot represent every possible real number (due to underlying hardware limitatations - computers can't possibly store arbitrarily large numbers).
+> Note that A and B are emphatically _not_ equal to the set of real numbers since of course JavaScript cannot represent every possible real number (we already discussed this).

 All of the above is not true for the `addImpure` function.
 This function can produce _different_ outputs for identical inputs.
-This makes it hard very hard to troubleshoot if there is an error.
+This makes it hard very hard to troubleshoot it in case of an error.
-After all you may not know what the (global) state of the program was when the error occured.
+After all, you may not know what the (global) state of the program was when the error occured.

 Closely related is another very nice property of pure functions - they are _easily testable_.
-There is no need to fake some global state - as the function only takes an input and produces some output.
+There is no need to fake global state as the function output depends only on the input.
 Therefore all you need to do is to call the function, pass some input and check whether the output matches the expected output.
-We will return to this _extensively_ when we cover testing.

 ### Immutability